 A small example

 Imagine the scene above.
-The role React plays is the one its blurb describes — A library for composing UI out of components.
+The role React plays is the one its blurb describes: a library for composing UI out of components.
 Every time a page loads or a button fires a request, ideas like this are quietly doing the work between the browser and the server.

 Common misunderstanding